If you decided to read this article, chances are that you have tried using homemade remedies to treat a certain skin concern.

 Washing or exfoliating with sodium bicarbonate can remove your skin’s protective barrier, alter your skin’s pH, disrupt the good bacteria that live on the surface of your skin, and leave your skin exposed to infections, acne breakouts, inflammation, dryness, and all hell.

-Baking soda can severely irritate the skin and it is especially notorious for causing armpit rashes, redness, and burning for some people that use it for a long time as an ingredient that is supposed to banish odour in homemade natural deodorants.
+Baking soda can severely irritate the skin.
+It is especially notorious for causing armpit rashes, redness, and burning for some people who use it for a long time as an ingredient that is supposed to banish odor in homemade natural deodorants.

 Is it really worth mentioning that you should stop putting yourself at risk from these uncomfortable side effects just because someone told you that a natural deodorant is better?